 Lead investigator Andy Shepherd (Vincent Franklin - couldn't take it any more, I didn't think they'd take this long to say his name anywhere near the camera and I FINK this is the guy in IMDB) is on scene at the farm; he's twigged that it MUST be someone connected to the investigation (DNA awareness and the, er, bottling) and he asks Jodie to think about it while she's sitting directly across from John who pretends to not be listening and tries not to poop his pants.

 Andy asks Jodie to run through a scenario in which he would do the murder; everyone has it in them, he figures: why would he?
 She's talking out loud, bringing John's ears up even more, but then Andy cuts to the chase: John's number was in Vicky's phone.

 Frances is arrested summarily for fraud, she sags but still insists to Mrs. Beresford that Ryan needs someone to talk to.
 I'm more concerned about Catherine, who says someone may need to pop 'round to Upper Brunswick Street to suggest the resourceful Miss Drummond head back to Scotland after she gets out on bail.

 Catherine is indeed staking out Frances's house on Upper Brunswick street, but she doesn't want to frighten Frances, she wants to understand why.
-And she wants Frances to understand what has really happened with Tommy.
+And she wants Frances to understand what has really happened with Tommy Lee Royce (James Norton).
 Frances lets her in and they have an extremely tense conversation and I know Catherine can take care of herself, but I spent most of the time measuring the distance between her and Frances.
-You cannot discount desperation, as we found with John, OR the wiry strength of a person whose first love, found late in life, is being threatened by an object made corporeal in Catherine.
+You cannot discount desperation, as we found with John, OR the wiry strength of a person whose first love, found late in life, is being threatened by an force made corporeal in Catherine.

 I hate it when Catherine closes her eyes!
 Ergh!